psrpinto/paymill-bundle/Resources/doc/setup.md

 # Setup
 Note that this bundle uses functionality provided by [JMSPaymentCoreBundle](https://github.com/schmittjoh/JMSPaymentCoreBundle).
-These instructions will also guide through the installation of that bundle.
+These instructions will also guide you through the installation of that bundle.

 ## Installation
 Add the following to your `composer.json`:

 ```json